Rufus King (general): Family

 In 1836, King married Ellen Eliot, who died two years into marriage; they had no children.
 After five years, King married her sister Susan Eliot, and they had two children.
 His son Rufus King Jr. became a Union Army officer of the U.S. Horse Artillery Brigade and was awarded the Medal of Honor; his other son, Charles King became a brigadier general of volunteers during the Spanish–American War and a writer of Western novels.

 Moving to Wisconsin

 In 1845, he left New York and moved to the Wisconsin Territory, accomplishing a mixture of politics (member of the 1848 Wisconsin constitutional convention), journalism (editor and part owner of the Milwaukee Sentinel and Gazette), and education (superintendent of schools in Milwaukee in 1859–1860, and a regent of the University of Wisconsin in 1848–1854).
-King also organized and played in the first three baseball games played in the state of Wisconsin.
-The matches were played at the old State Fairgrounds (what is now the Marquette University campus) during the winter of 1859.
+King organized and played in the first three baseball games played in the state of Wisconsin.
+The matches were played at the old State Fairgrounds, now the Marquette University campus, during the winter of 1859.